32 Piston Engines & Propellers

 A reciprocating piston internal combustion engine driving a propeller is often used to power relatively low to moderate-performance general aviation aircraft.
-An example of a Piper Arrow airplane is shown in the photograph below, which has a 4-cylinder, 200 horsepower (hp), or 149 kW piston engine driving a constant speed (variable pitch) propeller.
+An example of a Piper Cherokee airplane is shown in the photograph below, which has a 4-cylinder, 160 hp (119.3 kW) piston engine driving a fixed-pitch propeller.

 The advantages are that this propulsion system is reliable, affordable, and provides a reasonable propulsive efficiency.
-However, it is not easily scalable to larger aircraft as the power-to-weight ratio decreases with increased size and weight, making it unattractive for designers of larger aircraft.
+However, it is not easily scalable to larger aircraft because the power-to-weight ratio of a piston engine decreases rapidly with increased power output, making it unattractive for designers of larger aircraft.
 In such cases, a turboprop engine is often preferred if a propeller is desired.

 - Understand the basic principles of operation of a reciprocating piston engine, especially as it is used for aviation applications.